-Beginning June 1st, we will be offering a third option for appointments.
-We will continue curbside service with the option of coming to the window (weather permitting) for the appointment, drop-off by pre-arrangement on a case by case basis, or allowing one VACCINATED, MASKED, client into the room with the pet for the examination part of the visit.
-Clients will still check in from the car, histories will continue to be taken via e-mail or over the phone, and when the veterinarian and room are ready we will bring you and/or your pet into the building for the examination.
+We are still following COVID-19 protocols.
+Please check in from your car on arrival.
+We will continue to take histories via e-mail or over the phone, and when the veterinarian and room are ready we will bring your pet into the building for the examination.
 Depending on conditions in the hospital, we may allow one vaccinated client into the room with the pet providing they wear a mask.
 The lobby will remain closed, and boarding drop off/pickup, medication pickups and lab sample drop offs will remain curbside.
 In line with other healthcare facilities, we are maintaining our policy of wearing masks when interacting with our clients for their protection and ours.

 IMPORTANT: if you are showing signs of illness please have someone else bring your pet for you!

 We are only making boarding reservations for existing clients at this time.

 We will not have staff in the facility after we close for the evening, so no late-night walks will be available.
 Please make reservations early as we are not fully booking the kennels yet until we are back to full staff.